Energytech in the year of COVID-19

 With this new feature you can now pay your utility bills with UNI$ or a mix of UNI$ and other credit cards!

 We also rolled out the feature for recurring utilities payments using credit cards.
-With this feature you can now automatically pay for your monthly utility bill using your credit card, and you can set it all up through the SP Utilities app!
+With this feature you can now automatically pay for your monthly utility bill using your credit card, and you can set it all up through the SP app!

 With these new features, we are quite fully capable in enabling bill payment convenience for our customers.
 Watch this space as we strive to provide even more convenience in the future!